UBC-LA-Hackathon/student-dashboard/6-Create-Advanced-Data-Viz.md

 Don't want to build new features for the heatmap?
 That's okay!

 #### Intermediate
-* Create a degree planning tool that shows students what courses they are eligible to register for, given a list of courses in Canvas students have completed and the [degree requirements data](#give-me-data).
+* Create a degree planning tool that shows students what courses they are eligible to register for, given a list of courses in Canvas students have completed and the [course prerequisites data](#give-me-data).
 * Create a tool that allows you to compare courses that share the same information from a selected field using [course calendar data](#give-me-data).
-* Determine the courses with no prerequisites or only 1 prerequisite using the [degree requirements data](#give-me-data).
+* Determine the courses with no prerequisites or only 1 prerequisite using the [course prerequisites data](#give-me-data).
-* Choose any course from the course calendar and display information about that course using the [course calendar data](#give-me-data) and [degree requirements data](#give-me-data).
+* Choose any course from the course calendar and display information about that course using the [course calendar data](#give-me-data) and [course prerequisites data](#give-me-data).

 #### Advanced
 * Create a visualization that shows building occupation by time using the [course calendar data](#give-me-data).
-* Determine the longest dependent course sequence, or the fastest route to a degree using the [degree requirements data](#give-me-data).
+* Determine the longest dependent course sequence, or the fastest route to a degree using the [course prerequisites data](#give-me-data).
-* Create a tool that allows you to optimize your course schedule to complete a degree using the [degree requirements data](#give-me-data).
+* Create a tool that allows you to optimize your course schedule to complete a degree using the [course prerequisites data](#give-me-data).
 * Determine the walking distance between courses in your schedule using the [course calendar data](#give-me-data).

 ## Next step